Oliver-Tautz/ISY_MUSIC/baselines.md

 * What us ISR?
 * How are e_interf, e_noise and e_artif computed?!
 * How does the bad signal get such high sdr?
+* how different are the measures?
+What can our model do?
 * What are journals?
 What are conferences?
 What are preprints?
 This is confusing to me

 ### Datasets